Chapter 1 : Explosions and Light

 “Wrong again!
 It’s you, yes, but also Avery, Snape, and..me.”
 Voldemort’s eyes widened, and Dorcas grinned, waggling her fingers.
 “Bye Tommy!”

 “No!”
 Voldemort screamed.
-Dorcas muttered one last spell in a trembling voice, so faint only Snape could hear her, Avada Kedavra.
+Dorcas muttered one last spell in a trembling voice, so faint only Snape could hear her.
+Avada Kedavra.
 Severus let go of her, and she and felt her feet slip out from under her body, all energy draining away until she just wanted to sleep, her vision fading to black.
 Dorcas noted with satisfaction that there was no pain.
-People only screamed because they had something to lose.
+The only reason, it seemed, that people screamed at the end, was because they had something-- or more importantly, someone-- to lose.

 Dorcas dribbled out her last words in a distant voice.
 “Don’t forget the window bill…” The last sound to ever reach her ears pierced her foggy mind, a scream of pure anger from the Dark Lord.
 A rush of pure joy for her.